tshiraliyev/analystics_portfolio/README.md

 Explanation: This query determines whether lower satisfaction scores correlate with higher churn rates.

 📊 Power BI: Visualization & Analysis <br>
 In Power BI, I created an interactive dashboard to analyze bank customer churn.
-It includes key metrics that help identify patterns among customers who have left the bank.
+It includes key metrics that help identify patterns among customers who have left the bank.I also created some measures which helped in creating dashboard.

 ![image](https://github.com/user-attachments/assets/6158e646-5515-4d61-a6d5-8f481de0e475)

-🔹 Dashboard Includes:
+🔹 Dashboard Includes: <br>
 📌 Churn Rate by Age Group – Identifies which age groups are most likely to leave. <br>
 📌 Churn Rate by Satisfaction Score – Analyzes the impact of satisfaction levels on retention. <br>
 📌 Donut Chart by Card Type – Distribution of customers based on card type (Gold, Silver, Platinum, Diamond). <br>